Olton: Landmarks

+The Scheduled Monument of Hob's Moat is a moated island of ditches and banks, alongside which are the earthworks of a medieval hollow way.
+Excavation, geophysical and field survey carried out between 1985 and 1986 revealed pottery found in a trench excavated across the inner rampart and interior indicating a 13th-century construction date, with later modifications to the enclosing earthworks.
+The remains of a number of medieval buildings were found and in addition a late medieval/early post-medieval shed-like structure.
+The activity on the site during the 17th century and later appears to be agricultural.
+A survey carried out in October 1997 by RCHME concluded that the site was probably a homestead or hunting lodge.

 Olton Mere was created as a reservoir to act as a feeder for the Grand Union Canal, which was opened in 1799.
 The Mere was formed from marshland fed by Folly Brook (now Hatchford Brook) and was designed to hold 150 locks full of water, but this was not achieved until the Mere was extended in 1834.
 It is the largest of the few areas of open water in Solihull and supports a large number of waterfowl.
 The woodland surrounding the Mere has remained undisturbed for many years, providing an important habitat for plants and animals.

 Sailing on the Mere started in 1900 when five residents of St Bernard's Road leased the reservoir from the canal company.
 A club was formed for sailing, fishing and shooting, although shooting was suspended in 1926 owing to a shortage of wildfowl.

 Governance

 Politically, the Olton ward has recently leaned towards liberalism.
 Since 1973, the three seats on Solihull Council have been shared by Conservative and Liberal (later, Liberal Democrat) councillors.
 Honor Cox of the Liberal Democrats held the ward from 1991 until her death on 1 November 2010.
 However, for several years now all three seats have been held by the Liberal Democrats.
 Olton has a strong residents' association that liaises with Solihull Council and other bodies to improve the locality.

 Nationally, Olton is a ward of the Solihull constituency whose Member of Parliament is Julian Knight, (Conservative), who replaced Lorely Burt, the first Liberal Democrat MP for Solihull, at the 2015 election.
 Olton was included in the West Midlands electoral region of the European Parliament.